 Selling a house you are inheriting in Washington?
-Are you wondering how probate works in Washington?
+Are you wondering how probate works in Washington State?
 Probate property is a gift and a challenge.
 You’ve received an asset worth thousands of dollars, but it is attached to hiring an attorney and months (if not years) of court litigation.

 When selling a probate home, there can be sibling disagreements, complex legal issues, legal delays, creditor disputes.
 All the while, you keep paying taxes, insurance, utilities, debt payments, regular maintenance, and necessary repairs and renovations.
 The houses are often full of furniture that need to be removed.
 Inherited real estate is frequently far away: you didn’t choose the location.

 If you are inheriting a house , the first step is understanding the probate process of inheriting property and how probate works in Washington State.
 This arms you with the knowledge to reach the end of the house sale (and the accompanying compensation!) as fast as possible.

 Call Us (253)216-2497 or Fill Out This Form For Your FAIR Offer.

 Probate is the legal process that occurs after a person (“the decedent”) passes away.
 Probate is the administration of the “estate” (the sum of the decedent’s assets).
 Probate has two main objectives: (1) debts of the estate are settled, and (2) ownership of property is transferred to heirs and beneficiaries.